milvus-io/milvus-docs/site/en/guides/get_started/install_milvus/gpu_milvus_docker.md

 If you do not see the server listed, start the **Docker** daemon.

-> Note: On Linux, Docker needs sudo privileges.
+> <b>Note:</b> On Linux, Docker needs sudo privileges.
 To run Docker command without `sudo`, create the `docker` group and add your user.
 For details, see the [post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/).

 ## Step 2 Pull Milvus image